OAI/Gluecon-Workshop/Different/requestbody.md

 - name property wasn't used
 - Media types of the request body parameter defined by a consumes that was either specified at the operation level or globally.

+Request bodies that were `application/x-www-urlencoded-form` were handled inconsistently than other media types.

 The Request body object models the fact that HTTP treats request bodies significantly differently than URI parameters and header values.

 ## OpenAPI V2